-- Drugs for which a prescription is required by law that are not covered by Medicare Part B or D. We also cover certain drugs that do not require a prescription by law if they are listed on our drug formulary applicable to non-Part D items - Diaphragms, cervical caps, contraceptive rings, and contraceptive patches - Disposable needles and syringes needed for injecting covered drugs, pen delivery devices, and visual aids required to ensure proper dosage (except eyewear), that are not covered by Medicare Part B or D - Inhaler spacers needed to inhale covered drugs - Ketone test strips and sugar or acetone test tablets or tapes for diabetes urine testing - Continuity non-Part D drugs: If this EOC is amended to exclude a non-Part D drug that we have been covering and providing to you under this EOC, we will continue to provide the non-Part D drug if a prescription is required by law and a Plan Physician continues to prescribe the drug for the same condition and for a use approved by the federal Food and Drug Administration (FDA)
+- Drugs for which a prescription is required by law that are not covered by Medicare Part B or D. We also cover certain drugs that do not require a prescription by law if they are listed on our drug formulary applicable to non-Part D items - Diaphragms, cervical caps, contraceptive rings, and contraceptive patches - Disposable needles and syringes needed for injecting covered drugs, pen delivery devices, and visual aids required to ensure proper dosage (except eyewear), that are not covered by Medicare Part B or D

-- FDA-approved medications for tobacco cessation, including over-the-counter medications when prescribed by a Plan Physician
+- Inhaler spacers needed to inhale covered drugs - Ketone test strips and sugar or acetone test tablets or tapes for diabetes urine testing - FDA-approved medications for tobacco cessation, including over-the-counter medications when prescribed by a Plan Physician

-Your Cost Share for other outpatient drugs, supplies, and supplements.
+Your Cost Share for other outpatient drugs, supplies, and supplements not covered by Medicare.
 Your Cost Share for these items is as follows:

-- Generic items (that are not described elsewhere in this EOC): a \$10 Copayment for up to a 100-day supply - Brand-name items, specialty drugs, and compounded products (that are not described elsewhere in this EOC): a \$25 Copayment for up to a 100-day supply - Drugs prescribed for the treatment of sexual dysfunction disorders: 25 percent Coinsurance for up to a 100-day supply - Amino acid-modified products used to treat congenital errors of amino acid metabolism (such as phenylketonuria) and elemental dietary enteral formula when used as a primary therapy for regional enteritis: no charge for up to a 30-day supply - Continuity drugs: 50 percent Coinsurance for up to a 30-day supply in a 30-day period - Diabetes urine-testing supplies: no charge for up to a 100-day supply - Tobacco cessation drugs: no charge.
+- Generic items (that are not described elsewhere in this EOC): a \$10 Copayment for up to a 100-day supply - Brand-name items, specialty drugs, and compounded products (that are not described elsewhere in this EOC): a \$20 Copayment for up to a 100-day supply - Drugs prescribed for the treatment of sexual dysfunction disorders: 25 percent Coinsurance for up to a 100-day supply - Amino acid-modified products used to treat congenital errors of amino acid metabolism (such as phenylketonuria) and elemental dietary enteral formula when used as a primary therapy for regional enteritis: no charge for up to a 30-day supply - Diabetes urine-testing supplies: no charge for up to a 100-day supply - Tobacco cessation drugs: no charge.
 For over-the-counter medications, we cover up to two 100-day supplies per calendar year